Manish-2906/Customer-Churn-Analysis/README.md

 4. **Focus on Early Retention:** Implement targeted **engagement strategies** for new customers within their **first 18 months**.

 ## **5. Conclusion**
 This analysis highlights the factors influencing customer churn and provides actionable recommendations to improve retention.
-By implementing these strategies, businesses can reduce churn and enhance customer loyalty. make it for github
+By implementing these strategies, businesses can reduce churn and enhance customer loyalty.

 ![Screenshot (255)](https://github.com/user-attachments/assets/f1205fd1-8dc6-4344-95fc-4872aa23dfe6)
 ![Screenshot (253)](https://github.com/user-attachments/assets/0a97ecb0-3943-4a51-a643-b87c5a1a4fbf)